FeedTheme/templatemonster/README.md

 # templatemonster
-Free Template from templatemonster.com we use on our project sites
+Free templates from templatemonster.com we use on our project sites